Collection frequency standards and rates vary depending on which city you live in, check your City's website for more information.

 - Used motor oil: Collection frequency varies depending upon your location.
 Set used motor oil in a see-through gallon jug with screw-top lid "on the side" next to recycling containers.
 No other liquids allowed.

 There are other options to recycle items that do not go in your curbside collection to include reuse.
-Find a recycler or donation center for your unwanted items.
+Find a drop-off recycling or donation center for your unwanted items.

 Home composting and drop-off yard debris recycling centers